ryanng9672/Olist_analyst_project/README.md

 RFM analysis is a marketing technique used to quantitatively rank and group customers based on their purchasing patterns.
 RFM stands for Recency, Frequency, and Monetary value, each corresponding to a key customer trait.
 Recency measures how recently a customer made a purchase, Frequency assesses how often they make purchases, and Monetary value determines how much money they have spent on purchases over a specific period.
 This analysis helps businesses to identify high-value customers and develop targeted marketing strategies.

+# Technologies
+* Pandas
+* numpy
+* train_test_split
+*more in requirements.txt

+# PPT
+* ppt have our Improvement of Opinions [https://tome.app/ryan-e262/grouppjd-cltzhcae40fy0ll5y2u6gfg7a]